North Ayrshire: Wards

+Legal issues

+In 2007 a proposed lighting maintenance contract to be awarded to Centre Great Ltd. was challenged by Lightways, an unsuccessful tenderer who provided lighting maintenance services in a number of other Scottish council areas.
+The Council admitted that there had been failings in the way it had undertaken the tender process.

 Wider politics

-At the House of Commons, North Ayrshire is covered by the Central Ayrshire and North Ayrshire and Arran Parliamentary constituencies, both of which are represented by MPs belonging to the Scottish National Party.
+At the House of Commons, North Ayrshire is covered by the Central Ayrshire and North Ayrshire and Arran Parliamentary constituencies, both of which are represented by MPs belonging to the Scottish Labour Party.
 In the Scottish Parliament, the council area is divided into Cunninghame North and Cunninghame South, both represented by MSPs from the Scottish National Party.

-Towns and villages
+The council has been a member of the Islands Forum since 2022.

+Settlements
-The main administration centre and largest settlement in North Ayrshire is Irvine, a new town on the coast of the Firth of Clyde, with a population of 33,698.

-The second biggest settlement is Kilwinning which has a population of over 18,000.
-Other major population centres include Largs, and the 'Three Towns' - Ardrossan, Saltcoats and Stevenston.
+The main administration centre and largest settlement in North Ayrshire is Irvine, a new town on the coast of the Firth of Clyde.
+The second biggest settlement is Kilwinning, followed by Saltcoats which is part of the 'Three Towns' - Ardrossan, Saltcoats and Stevenston.

 On the Isle of Arran, the largest village is Lamlash and there are numerous smaller villages.
 On Great Cumbrae, the only town on the island is Millport.